Peter Kropotkin: Return to Russia (1917)

 With the outbreak of the Russian Revolution, Kropotkin returned to Russia in June 1917.
 He refused the Petrograd Provisional Government's offer of a cabinet seat.
 In August, he advocated for defending Russia and the revolution at the National State Conference.
 Kropotkin applied for a residence in Moscow in 1918, which was personally approved by Vladimir Lenin, head of the Soviet government.
 Months later, finding life in Moscow difficult in his old age, Kropotkin moved with his family to a friend's home in the nearby town of Dmitrov.

 In 1919, Emma Goldman visited his family there.
 Kropotkin met Lenin in Moscow and corresponded by mail to discuss political questions of the day.
 He advocated for workers' cooperatives and argued against the Bolsheviks' hostage policy and centralization of authority, while simultaneously encouraging Western comrades to stop their governments' military interventions in Russia.
 Kropotkin ultimately had little impact on the Russian revolution, but his advocacy work for political and anarchist prisoners in Russia, and for the anti-interventionist Russian Revolution, during the last four years of his life replenished some of the goodwill he had lost due to his support for the Western powers in World War I.

+Death and funerals (1921)

 Kropotkin died of pneumonia on 8 February 1921.
 His family refused an offer of a state funeral.
 With his Moscow funeral, the Bolsheviks permitted the diminished Russian anarchist movement an official, restrained occasion to memorialize their figurehead.
 It was the last major anarchist demonstration of the period in Russia, because the movement and Kropotkin's writings were fully suppressed later that year.